Jazz00001/enterprise-soc-lab-wazuh-mitre-detection/README.md

 ╔════════════════════════════════════════════════════════════════════════╗
 ║                         IMPORTANT NOTICE                                ║
 ║                                                                          ║
-║  All attack simulations and security testing activities in this          ║ ║  repository were performed EXCLUSIVELY in a self-owned, isolated         ║ ║  VirtualBox environment on a private host-only network                   ║ ║  (192.168.56.0/24) with no external internet routing.                   ║ ║                                                                          ║ ║  No real-world systems, corporate networks, or external endpoints        ║ ║  were accessed or targeted at any point.                                 ║ ║                                                                          ║ ║  This project exists for EDUCATIONAL AND PORTFOLIO PURPOSES ONLY.        ║ ╚════════════════════════════════════════════════════════════════════════╝
+║  All attack simulations in this repository were performed exclusively    ║ ║  in a self-owned, isolated VirtualBox lab (192.168.56.0/24) with        ║ ║  no external internet routing at any point.                              ║ ║                                                                          ║ ║  No real-world systems, corporate networks, or external endpoints        ║ ║  were accessed or targeted.
+This project is for educational and          ║ ║  portfolio purposes only.                                                ║ ╚════════════════════════════════════════════════════════════════════════╝
 ```